OSVAI/NORM/README.md

 # NORM
-Note: Code and models will be released.
+Note: Code and models will be coming.